 Undelivered with a 30007 error, the carrier’s filtering system has probably recently identified a pattern in your messages that triggered a block.

-Message Delivery in the United States and Canada FAQ
+Message delivery in the United States and Canada FAQ

 Q: I think my Twilio number or message contents may have been blocked by a carrier.
 Can I get the block removed?

-Most carrier block lists in the U.S. and Canada for numbers use a “cooling off” period, which means that the numbers will automatically be removed from the blacklist after a period of time.
+Most carrier block lists in the U.S. and Canada for numbers use a “cooling off” period, which means that the numbers will automatically be removed from the block list after a period of time.
 The time period may vary, and carriers do not share this information with Twilio.
 If your message bodies do not also change, carriers’ content filtering systems will continue blocking your messages.